 If you’ve checked all five and everything is in order — it’s the right species, it’s mature, it’s rootbound, it gets real sun, and it experienced a cool winter — then you’ve done everything right.
 Some plants just take a little longer to decide it’s time.

 Bird of paradise isn’t the only dramatic tropical that rewards patience.
-If you’re drawn to large, architectural statement plants, elephant ear plants have a similar presence and a similar love of warmth and bright conditions.
+If you’re drawn to large, architectural statement plants, elephant ear plants have a similar presence and a similar love of warmth and bright conditions, while a fiddle leaf fig gives you a tree-like indoor focal point if your light is bright but more filtered.

 Is Bird of Paradise Toxic?